-When asked to rate Broward County's arts and entertainment opportunities, 47.5% of community residents gave "excellent" or "very good" ratings.
+When asked to rate Broward County's arts and entertainment opportunities, 48.2% of community residents gave "excellent" or "very good" ratings.
 Rating of Broward County's

-- Another 37.3% have "good" opinions of local arts and entertainment opportunities. - In contrast, 15.2% of survey respondents gave "fair" or "poor" evaluations of the county's arts and entertainment opportunities. - TREND: The 47.5% of local adults who perceive the county's arts and be "excellent" or "very good" Note: • Asked of all respondents.
+- Another 37.5% have "good" opinions of local arts and entertainment opportunities. - In contrast, 14.3% of survey respondents gave "fair" or "poor" evaluations of the county's arts and entertainment opportunities. - TREND: The 48.2% of local adults who perceive the county's arts and entertainment opportunities to be "excellent" or "very good" is statistically similar to the